 The Nile Basin is highly prone to water-induced hazards such as floods, flash floods, river bank erosion, and land degradation, with Jonglei, Upper Nile, Warrap and the Equatorias representing severe flood-prone areas.
 Flooding not only leads to recurrent displacement, but destroys crops, damages private and public property and development infrastructure, cripples resilience, and intensifies food insecurity.
-IOM seeks to build the capacity of relevant ministries, NNGOs, and communities to prevent, mitigate, anticipate and respond effectively to a crisis, whilst strengthening the resilience of communities, systems and infrastructures, to save lives and reduce suffering in South Sudan in line with International Health Regulations (IHR) core capacities.
-IOM will also continue to work closely with the Ministry of Health (MOH) to strengthen health systems to better prevent, detect and respond to complex communicable disease outbreaks, such as COVID-19, Ebola Virus Disease (EVD) and other health threats, as well as building capacity of health, social workers and community.
+IOM seeks to build the capacity of relevant ministries, NNGOs, and communities to prevent, mitigate, anticipate and respond effectively to a crisis, whilst strengthening the resilience of communities, systems and infrastructures, to save lives and reduce suffering in South Sudan.
+IOM will also continue to work closely with the Ministry of Health (MOH) to strengthen health systems to better prevent, detect and respond to complex communicable disease outbreaks, such as COVID-19, Ebola Virus Disease (EVD) and other health threats, as well as building capacity of health and social workers.

-As co-lead for the COVID Point of Entry (POE) TWG, co-chair of the Emergency Responders Mechanism, a member of the Health Strategic Advisory Group, GAVI/MOH Immunization Committee, and several technical working groups, IOM will continue to scale up efforts to ensure that health systems are strengthened to better prevent, detect and respond to complex communicable disease outbreaks and health threats, including through early warning alert response systems.
-IOM will:
+As co-lead for the COVID POE TWG, co-chair of the Emergency Responders Mechanism, a member of the Health Strategic Advisory Group, GAVI/MOH Immunization Committee, and several technical working groups, IOM will continue to scale up efforts to ensure that health systems are strengthened to better prevent, detect and respond to complex communicable disease outbreaks and health threats, including through early warning alert response systems.

-- Conduct regular surveillance through IOM clinics, and support Ministry of Health facilities to prevent, detect early, report and respond to any epidemic-prone infectious diseases.
+- Conduct regular surveillance through IOM clinics, and support Ministry of Health facilities to prevent, early detect, report and respond to any epidemic-prone infectious diseases.

-- Support MOH preparedness and response efforts through supporting the drafting and reviewing of standard operation procedures (SOPs), protocols and guidelines, particularly those related to port health efforts.
+- Support MOH preparedness and response efforts through supporting the drafting and reviewing of SOPs, protocols and guidelines, particularly those related to port health efforts.

-- Support the Directorate of International Coordination Office of the MOH to support its capacity to coordinate and lead the National Action Plan for Health Security, with a special focus on the preparedness and response capacity at POEs and cross-border coordination.
+- Support the Directorate of International Coordination Office of the MOH to support its capacity to coordinate and lead the National Action Plan for Health Security with special focus on the preparedness and response capacity at Points of Entry and cross-border coordination.

-- Support the development of cross border coordination platforms with neighbouring countries.
+- Support development of cross border coordination platforms with neighbouring countries.

-- Scale-up engagement of academic partners through capacity-building efforts, including mentorships to students or young professionals, and capacity building of students and lecturers.
+- Scale up engagement of academic partners within capacity building efforts, including mentorships to students or young professionals, and capacity building of students and lecturers.